-I did finish the "Fantastic Beasts and Where to Find Them" movie.
-I wasn't a fan, but I can see that it's possibly setting the groundwork for something more.
-I did listen to the episode if the Harry Potter podcast that was about the movie.
-It did make me appreciate the intention behind it all, but there just wasn't enough depth in the characters for me, though I'm hopeful it will evolve.
+I did finish the “Fantastic Beasts and Where to Find Them” movie.
+I wasn’t a fan, but I can see that it’s possibly setting the groundwork for something more.
+I did listen to the episode of the Harry Potter podcast that was about the movie.
+It did make me appreciate the intention behind it all, but there just wasn’t enough depth in the characters for me, though I’m hopeful it will evolve.

 I woke to wind and drizzle on and off between 6-7am this morning.
 Then I got a message on my inReach from Why Not.
 She has my pot!
 It’s funny that so many of you think my new 10€ pot with no handle looks like a dog bowl because Why Not said that when they found it at a refuge, it had dog food in it and a dog was about to eat out of it!
 I can’t believe it was still there with how much that pot is worth.
 Why Not is going to send it to the end of the HRP for me to get and hopefully it will arrive in time.
 I did some counting and I have a week or less remaining!
 I’m so excited to get my pot back!

 Blue skies came quickly, so I was out at 8am with no worries about morning rain.
 It was a forested hike up to a refuge and then a bit of a rocky minor ascent to Col de Coume d’Agnel.